maxreinartz/Bluesky-Media-Downloader/README.md

 # Bluesky Media Downloader
-Download images from Bluesky with this simple cli tool.
+Download media from Bluesky with this simple CLI tool.

 ## Instructions

 1. Make an .env file containing the following details
-- BSKY_USERNAME, your bluesky username
+- BSKY_USERNAME: Your Bluesky account's username
-- BSKY_APP_TOKEN, an app token for said account
+- BSKY_APP_TOKEN: An app token for the account.
+Get an app token by going to Settings > Privacy and Security > App Passwords

   Example:
 ```